 Dozens bets and Columns bets wager on thirds of the wheel, and so pay 2:1.
 Dozens bets wager on 1 to 12, 13 to 24, or 25 to 36 and Columns bets wager on one of the three columns that the table’s numbers are arranged in.

 Not so tough after all hey?
-Now that you know how Roulette works, go out and enjoy the thrill of the spin!
+Now that you know how Roulette works, go out and enjoy the thrill of the spin.
 Download Springbok Casino now!
+Springbok mobile casino is also available for Android and IOS mobile devices.
+Online gaming, made available at your fingertips!